cloudflare/cloudflare-docs/products/page-shield/src/content/about/malicious-script-detection.md

 In this type of detection, Page Shield will download the script file and run it through a classifier.
 The classifier will perform several operations — deobfuscation, normalization, and decoding — before looking for correlations between form field fetches and data exfiltration calls.
 The stronger the correlation, the more likely the script is performing malicious operations like [Magecart-type attacks](https://sansec.io/what-is-magecart).

-The script classifier will output a probability score for the script (also called "JS integrity score") between 1 and 99, where 1 means "definitely malicious" and 99 means "definitely not malicious".
+The script classifier will output a probability score for the script (also called the JS integrity score) between 1 and 99, where 1 means definitely malicious and 99 means definitely not malicious.
 This score, together with a threshold value, will determine if the malicious script detection system will classify the script as malicious or not.

 The score threshold for considering a script as malicious is currently set to 60.
 If the script classification score is below this value, the Script Monitor dashboard will display the script as being malicious.